 - What does the guest want?
-Since serving your guest's needs is essential to creating return business and positive reviews is your first mission as a hotelier, measuring guest feedback is critical.
+Since serving your guest's needs is essential to creating return business and positive reviews are your first mission as a hotelier, measuring guest feedback is critical.
 Many Hoteliers believe that changing sheets is an easy decision.
 Most of your guests presumably support the effort to limit water and chemicals to save the environment.
 However, it's not that simple and, if done incorrectly, can cause more headaches than savings.

 - What procedures will you implement to ensure that the room-cleaning process remains satisfactory and ideal to the guest while maintaining its quality controls?

-- If bedding sheets are changed only every other day, establish a system to comment on the room attendant's daily assignment form on which beds to change that day and which ones to only make.
+- If bedding sheets are changed every other day, establish a system to comment on the room attendant's daily assignment form on which beds to shift that day and which ones to only make.
 By putting this on the daily assignment, your supervisor can use the morning report to review each stayover and highlight which rooms need to change sheets.

 - Since some hotels give the guest a card to indicate whether they want the linen changed, you'll want your housekeepers to note the assignment sheet regarding whether it got the sheets got laundered.
-If a guest comes back to the room after the housekeeping has gone home and complains that the bed did not get changed, an employee on call will have to remake the bed and as fast a possible and then later check the day's records to investigate the complaint.
+If a guest comes back to the room after the housekeeping has gone home and complains that the bed did not get changed, an employee on call will have to remake the bed as fast as possible and then later check the day's records to investigate the complaint.

 - Your housekeeping department will have to learn how to decide whether to change sheets on days when it is not required but not acceptably clean.
 For instance, would makeup on a sheet mean changing the linen?
 What if there were a makeup stain on the pillowcase?

-- Because most hotels want the guest to feel like the bed has been changed, they tuck the bedspread over the pillows.
+- Because most hotels want guests to feel like the bed has been changed, they tuck the bedspread over the pillows.
 A different approach might be leaving the bed with a turndown look welcoming to guests, and this signals to Housekeeping that sheets have not been changed in the room.

-- If the staff chooses to let your guests decide whether to have the sheets changed, the language describing the cleaning policy on the door hanger is best when written in at least 2 different languages.
+- If the staff chooses to let your guests decide whether to have the sheets changed, the language describing the cleaning policy on the door hanger is best when written in at least two different languages.
 Some groups will provide collateral materials, such as the American Hotel & Motel Association.
 One card offered in AH&MA's materials is designed for towels and asks guests to put the towel back on the rack if they are willing to use it again.
 The second card is for bed sheets.
 Usually, the cards are laminated for longer life and contain English, French, German, Japanese, and Spanish translations.